charys117/dlpm/README.md

 - **Neural Network Architecture**: If you want to change the neural networks used in the DLPM, head to the `dlpm/models` directory.
 This is where all the neural network models are defined and can be customized according to your needs.

 - **Logging Configuration**: To customize how logging is handled, you can heritate from `bem/Logger.py` for integrating your own logger.
-An example of a custom logging setup is available in `dlpm/NeptuneLogger.py`.
+An example of a custom Weights & Biases logging setup is available in `dlpm/NeptuneLogger.py`.

 - **Experiment Workflow**: The `dlpm/dlpm_experiment` file orchestrates the initialization of the training, evaluation, and data generation processes.
 To integrate your modifications into the experiment flow, update the `init` functions here.
 These functions will be provided to the `Experiment` class from the `bem` library.